 What did Joshua of Nazareth plainly teach regarding the important of the Hebrew scripture and its teachings?

 The good news is that the One whom the Jew's were looking forward to coming, came, and he invited all people - Jew and non-Jew - to become children of God.
 He calls all people to himself, not just Jews, and makes superior promises to those which exist in the Jewish scripture.
 Yes, the One who calls himself many things, like, 'the Light', 'the Way, Truth and Life', the 'Son of Man', the 'Son of God', the 'Good Shepherd', and several other things - was born to Jewish parents.
 But those who should have submitted to him as 'his people' - the Jews, the descendants of Jacob - instead rejected him.
-This saying of John is true, "He (Joshua) came to his own (the Jews), and those who were his own did not receive him.
+This saying of John is true and sums up well what Joshua taught and experienced, "He (Joshua) came to his own (the Jews), and those who were his own did not receive him.
 But as many as received him, to them he gave the right to become children of God, even to those who believe in his name"" (John 1:11-12)

 The man who came through the Jewish people, transcended the flesh of that lineage and spoke as the Model for all mankind.

 As such, he plainly pointed AWAY from the Jewish scripture and religion and instead pointed to himself in the most comprehensive way possible - "I am the Way, Truth and Life".
 Contrary to what most bible/scripture people believe, Joshua never taught that his followers were to look to the Jewish scriptures in order to understand his Father.
 In fact, he plainly taught what people ought to do to understand and know his Father:

 "He who sees me sees the One who sent me."
 (John 12:45)